 Extended Early Voting Period For November 3 Election

-Governor Greg Abbott has issued a Proclamation extending the early voting period for the November 3, 2020 Election by nearly a week: Tuesday, October 13, 2020 through Friday, October 30, 2020.
+Governor Abbott issued a Proclamation extending the early voting period for the November 3, 2020 Election by nearly a week: Tuesday, October 13 through Friday, October 30, 2020.
 The proclamation also expands the period in which marked mail-in ballots may be delivered in-person to the early voting clerk’s office.

 General Election Information

 - Council Places 1, 3, and 5 are elected in May of odd-numbered years; the Mayor and Council Places 2 and 4 in May of even-numbered years